-The use of the new products may impact the environment through littering of discarded cigar wood or plastic filter tips and cigar butts.
-The environmental impacts from cigar butt litter is not well studied, and potentially poses similar environmental risk as cigarette butts, which can persist in the environment for more than 18 months (Novotny and Zhao, 1999).
+The use of the new product may impact the environment through littering of discarded cigar plastic tips and cigar butts.
+The environmental impacts from cigar butt litter is not well studied, and potentially poses similar environmental risk as cigarette butts, which can persist in the environment (Novotny and Zhao, 1999).

 Like cigarettes, compounds in cigar butts can leach out into water, potentially threatening human health and the environment, especially aquatic and marine ecosystems (Kadir and Sarani, 2015).
 The environmental toxicity of cigar and cigarette butts due to air emissions is not well studied.
 Airborne emissions from cigar and cigarette butts after disposal depend on the environmental conditions and the chemicals in the butts.
 These emissions can be influenced by several factors, such as the brand, length, filter material, types of tobacco, ingredients in the cigar tobacco fillers, number of puffs, and the mass transfer behavior of combustion products along the cigar.
-16

-However, the cumulative impacts from cigar butts is not of concern as TTB data shows relatively stable rate of cigar use in the United States since 2010 and the proposed actions are unlikely to change that.
+However, the cumulative impacts from cigar butts is not of concern as TTB data shows a relatively stable rate of cigar use in the United States since 2010 and the proposed action is unlikely to change that.